arindewangan/arindewangan/README.md

 ## Entrepreneur | Traveller | Ethical Hacker | Coder

 👋 Hello, I'm Arin!
 Welcome to my GitHub profile.
-I'm a highly skilled and experienced full-stack developer with a passion for web development, content creation, and hacking.
+I'm a full-stack developer with a passion for web development, content creation, and hacking.
 I thrive on challenges and deliver exceptional results through innovative thinking and attention to detail.

 ### 🚀 Technologies and Tools